nathanjtaylor/Nathan-Portfolio/about.md

     <img class="about" alt="before a football game" src="/images/football.png"/>
     <img class="about" alt="rainy day during vacation to the Netherlands" src="/images/netherlands.png"/>
 </div>
-In May 2025, I will graduate from Michigan State University with a Bachelor of Arts in Information Science, and minors in Information Technology; Computer Science; and Computational Mathematics, Science, and Engineering.
+I graduated from Michigan State University with a Bachelor of Arts in Information Science, and minors in Information Technology; Computer Science; and Computational Mathematics, Science, and Engineering.
 There’s nothing more satisfying to me than a well-designed digital experience—I love building solutions that are both functional and intuitive.

 During my time at university, I have worked on projects that have allowed me to apply and develop skills in:
  - Web Development - HTML, CSS, Javascript, PHP, React, Decap CMS